-Hopefully you’re feeling fresh enough for an early one, because the most bucket-list worthy of all activities in Port Stephens is swimming with the dolphins.
+Hopefully you’re feeling fresh enough for an early one, because the most bucket-list-worthy of all activities in Port Stephens is swimming with the dolphins.
 This is the only permitted wild dolphin swim in New South Wales, that will take up four hours of your morning, so allow for that, but since there are more than 140 bottlenose dolphins in the area, it might be your best shot at replicating your favourite scene from Flipper.
-Head to d’Albora Marinas, Nelson Bay, and hook up with Dolphin Swim Australia or if you can’t make the 6am start, head out with Moonshadow Cruises.
-You can get even closer courtesy of a kayak tour.
+Head to d’Albora Marinas, Nelson Bay, and hook up with Dolphin Swim Australia.
+If swimming is not your thing – there’s also the option to join a dolphin-watching tour.

-You can’t come to Port Stephens and not see the Stockton Sand Dunes, which are mostly within Worimi National Park.
+You can’t come to Port Stephens and not see the Stockton Sand Dunes, which are within Worimi Conservation Lands.
 You probably didn’t realise the largest moving coastal sand dunes in the southern hemisphere were this close to Sydney.
 They stretch for 32km right up to Birubi Beach, with steep slopes rising to 40m.
-Hire a 4WD with a group of mates or join a tour.
-Be a road warrior on a sandboard or quad bike, or go old school on a horse or camel.
+Hire a 4WD with a group of mates or better still join a tour – where you can be a road warrior on a sandboard or quad bike or go old school on a camel.

 Next head over to Tin City, the 11-shack village built on the sand in the late 1800s.
-It’s only a 25-minute drive but it’s as off-the-grid as they come: this is a pocket of country with no power, no water and no sewerage.
+It’s only a 25-minute drive but it’s as off-the-grid as they come: this is a pocket of country with no power, no water, and no sewerage.
 And it looks exactly like something out of Mad Max with good reason: part of the ‘79 original was filmed here.
 Note: admire Tin City from a distance as this is private property.

 Walk the walk